 Publish details about your services

 You must provide details about your services on My Aged Care so they appear in search results.
-This includes the fees and description of your rooms.
+This includes fees and room descriptions.

 Agreements and plans